tereheadaega/projects/Bolt_home_assignment/README.txt

 This is Maxim Kellers home assignment from May 2023.
-PArt I. Data analysis
+Part I. Data analysis